QuaziSamiha/lingua-joy-client/README.md

 <!-- you should learn -->
 1. DOM manipulatino of javascript

+2. Navbar and Footer on all the pages except on the 404 page.

+4. Footer
-2. Make sure to keep the navbar and footer on all the pages except on the 404 page.
-Create a good, stylish, and meaningful footer. (including website logo or name or both, copyright, some contact information, Address etc.)
+Including website logo or name or both, copyright, some contact information, Address etc.

 3. Navbar
-Your website should have a navbar with the Website logo or Website name, Home, Instructors,  Classes, Dashboard and User profile picture.
-The user profile picture and Dashboard on the navbar are conditional.
-If the user is signed in, the navbar will show the profile picture; otherwise, it will show the Login button.
+a navbar with the Website logo or Website name, Home, Instructors, courses, Dashboard and User profile picture, sign out button or join us button.
+The user profile picture and sign out button or join us button are conditional.
+If the user is signed in, the navbar will show the profile picture; otherwise, it will show the 'Join Us' button.

 4. Error Page
-Create a 404 page.
-Add any interesting image animation & a back-to-home button on the 404 page.
-Do not add header & footer in this page.
+it contains a 404 page.
+Added interesting image & a back-to-home button on the 404 page.
+Not added header & footer in this page.

 4. Registration(Sign Up) & Login(Sign In) System:
     Login / Sign In Page: